Hg24111999/Noora-Health-Submissions/Read_me.txt

 Pipeline Overview

-Data Store: Keep all the files in our Aws EC2 storage.
+Data Store: Keep all the files in our AWS S3 storage Bucket.

-Data Loading: Load the CSV file from Aws EC2 to PostgreSQL using Airbyte.
+Data Loading: Load the CSV file from AWS S3 storage Bucket to PostgreSQL using Airbyte.

 Data Transformation: Transform the loaded data using SQL queries in dbt.

 Data Validation: Run queries to validate the data quality.

-Data Visualization: Use Metabase to visualize the transformed data.
+Data Visualization: Use Metabase to visualize the transformed data and made connection from postgres to metabase.

 Step-by-Step Instructions

-1. Load CSV Data from S3 to PostgreSQL using Airbyte 1.1.
+1. Load CSV Data from AWS S3 to PostgreSQL using Airbyte 1.1.
 Configure Airbyte Source (Amazon S3)
 Log in to Airbyte and navigate to the Sources tab